Btk: One Management Option for Spongy MothDOWNLOAD

 - Btk must be eaten by caterpillars to be effective.
 Therefore, the leaves of trees or shrubs must be well coated with Btk.

-- Young gypsy moth caterpillars are usually more sensitive to Btk than older, larger caterpillars.
-This is one reason why Btk should be applied soon after gypsy moth caterpillar eggs hatch.
-Timing of Btk applications depends on spring weather conditions and varies by location (see MSU’s Enviroweather’s gypsy moth treatment guidelines).
+- Young spongy moth caterpillars are usually more sensitive to Btk than older, larger caterpillars.
+This is one reason why Btk should be applied soon after spongy moth caterpillar eggs hatch.
+Timing of Btk applications depends on spring weather conditions and varies by location (see MSU’s Enviroweather’s spongy moth treatment guidelines).
 Older, larger caterpillars may become ill, but can often survive a Btk application.

 What are the ingredients in a Btk product?